3rd grade adverbs of how, when, and where worksheets

 Sorting adverbs by how, when, and where turns a vague part of speech into three concrete jobs.
-Third graders sort quickly and start using the categories in reverse: reaching for a when-word or a how-word on purpose to sharpen their own sentences.
+Third graders sort quickly and start using the categories in reverse: reaching for a when-word or a how-word on purpose.

 The kind of words you'll sort